 (P.S.
 Think I got a B+ for it!)

 It wasn’t supposed to be this way.
 The priest, Aradius, was from the Air Alliance, a secretive sect whose duty was to watch for the signs of his return.
 A chance meeting in London had been the beginning of our friendship.
 When Aradius died another high priest was to be chosen from their number and the book passed on to them.
 I was not one of them.
 The Brotherhood of Water, followers of him, had struck in the night, murdering all except Aradius himself who escaped the slaughter through old passages beneath the church.
-By the time he reached me his health had declined rapidly.
-I made him comfortable but he did not last the night.
-With a puzzled mind and heavy heart I sat down and began to read.
+By the time he reached me, his health had declined rapidly.
+I made him comfortable, but he didn’t last the night.
+With a puzzled mind and heavy heart, I sat down and began to read.

 I could not sleep.
 I watched the Paris skyline from my hotel room.
-On the stroke of midnight a blinding flash lit up the city.
+On the stroke of midnight, a blinding flash lit up the city.
 He was coming.
-Thanking my mother’s insistence on French lessons as a child I got a taxi to the place the lightning had struck, an inconspicuous lamppost on a central Paris road.
+Thanking my mother’s insistence on French lessons as a child I got a taxi to the place where the lightning had struck, an inconspicuous lamppost on a central Paris road.
 I waited in a doorway.
-Night passed and dawn broke.
+The night passed and dawn broke.
 The hour of reckoning was near at hand.
 I clutched the weapon in my pocket; a golden shard of trident, found on the sand when Atlantis had sank.

 The book had said noon.
 I watched the lamppost.
 Something was happening.
 A fine watery mist, barely noticeable at first, began to swirl around the lamppost.
 I moved closer.
-I could feel the spray across my face as the mist began to grow until it was over twelve feet tall and twisting in a violent fashion.
+I could feel the spray across my face as the mist began to grow until it was over twelve feet tall and twisting violently.
 Almost time.
 I held the shard in my hand.
 Was there something there?
 A light?
-Yes, there was definitely something shining, taking form.
+Yes, something was shining, taking form.
 I had planned this moment in my mind since I received the book.
-With all the courage and strength I could muster I thrust the shard deep into the light.
+With all the courage and strength I could muster, I thrust the shard deep into the light.
 It hit something soft.
 A faint cry echoed from the lamppost, a high-pitched gargle confirming a strike.
 I let go.
 The mist whipped around me fiercely, accusingly, knocking me to the floor.
 Then it was gone.
 It was over.
 I sat there in disbelief.
 I had done it.

 “Yes, I’m quite alright thank you,” I replied, a smile forming.